-The Institute for the Medical Humanities – At the University of Texas
+Institute for Bioethics & Health Humanities – At the University of Texas

 Medical Humanities Resource Database – Syllabi and resources for educators and students looking to learn more about the field.

-Medical Humanities Health Law and Ethics – Information on the field with courses and lectures.
+Division of Public Health Law and Bioethics – Information on the field with courses and lectures.